thisdot/starter.dev/starters/serverless-framework-sqs-dynamodb/README.md

 ### Infrastructure Commands

-- `infrastructure:up` creates docker container and related images and runs them in the background.
+- `infrastructure:up` creates docker containers and runs them in the background.
 This should only be needed once during initial setup.
-- `infrastructure:down` deletes the docker container and related images.
+- `infrastructure:down` deletes the docker containers.
-- `infrastructure:start` starts the docker container.
+- `infrastructure:start` starts the docker containers.
-- `infrastructure:stop` stops the docker container.
+- `infrastructure:stop` stops the docker containers.

 ## Project Structure